Skip to main content

 Percentiles contain a set of 100 values (or buckets) for a particular scoring scale.
 A value, such as an average, is calculated from the entire benchmark dataset, and then the value is looked up in the percentile list to see what percentile bucket (one of the 100 in the list) it falls in.
 Thus, percentiles are a great way to show industry rankings.

 There are a few extra steps required if you’re setting up a percentile benchmark.
-These additional steps are the same regardless of whether you’re adding your Qualtrics benchmark as a comparison line or your main metric, reusing a benchmark editor benchmark or creating a one-time option.
+These additional steps are the same regardless of whether you’re adding your premade Qualtrics benchmark as a comparison line or your main metric, or reusing a benchmark editor benchmark.

 configuring a percentile benchmark

-1. Metric: For the first metric field, select your existing benchmark, or create a one-time benchmark.
+1. Metric: For the first metric field, select your existing benchmark, or create a quick benchmark.

 2. Benchmark Metric: Percentile may be available for multiple metrics offered by the benchmark dataset.
 We generally recommend using Average.